accelecode/ui_interactors/readme.md

   v.is_not_visible!
 end

-view('dashboard').is_visible!
+page.view('dashboard').is_visible!
 ```

-*For further discussion of this code, please see the example section below.*
+*Please see the example section below for more details concerning working with interactors.*

 Element selection is based on using a series of conventions for HTML attribute name/value pairs.
 The attribute name is used to identify the type of element being interacted with (view, form field, etc).
 The attribute value is used to identify the specific element.